Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 The kidney patient Appendix 1 allowances cover the specific additional personal costs of managing dialysis at home or travelling to haemodialysis.
 They are separate from the standard health expense provisions for prescription medicines and medical consultations.
 Kidney patients typically have significant annual prescription medicine costs - for patients who have received a kidney transplant, lifelong immunosuppressant medications (tacrolimus, mycophenolate, prednisolone) are particularly significant ongoing prescription costs.
 All prescribed medicines are claimed as standard health expenses using pharmacy receipts or a pharmacy year-end statement, in addition to the Appendix 1 allowances.

 Similarly, renal consultant fees, outpatient nephrology appointment fees, and any other qualifying medical consultation costs are claimed as standard health expenses alongside the Appendix 1 allowances.
-All of these are entered together as a combined Health Expenses total in myAccount for the relevant year.
+All of these are entered together as a combined Health Expenses total in the Revenue system for the relevant year.

 Home dialysis equipment as medical appliances